cea-hpc/modules/README.md

 Getting things running
 ----------------------

+The simplest way to build and install Modules on a Unix system is:

+    $ ./configure
+    $ make
+    $ make install

-To learn how to install modules see `INSTALL.txt` for Unix system or `INSTALL-win.txt` for Windows
+To learn the details on how to install modules see `INSTALL.txt` for Unix system or `INSTALL-win.txt` for Windows.

-To have things running efficiently you will need a lot of additional setup.
-For an example take a look at `doc/example.txt` which explains how things have been setup at the University of Minnesota computer science department.

 Requirements